 - air-tight container

-- plastic wrap (optional)
+- plastic wrap or paper towel (optional)

 - large bowl for ice water bath or ice bath